PMeskauskas/test-at-commands/README.md

 # test-at-commands
-Program for automatically testing AT commands with serial or ssh protocols
+Program for automatically testing AT commands with serial/ssh protocols and an option to upload them to FTP server.

 # installation
 1. Download and extract the files to a directory